ant-design/ant-design/docs/react/customize-theme.en-US.md

 This approach is working only when using [atool-build](https://github.com/ant-tool/atool-build)(built in [antd-init](https://github.com/ant-design/antd-init) and [dva-cli](https://github.com/dvajs/dva-cli)).
 If you choose other boilerplates, you can write webpack config about [less-loader modifyVars](https://github.com/webpack/less-loader#less-options) like [atool-build ](https://github.com/ant-tool/atool-build/blob/a4b3e3eec4ffc09b0e2352d7f9d279c4c28fdb99/src/getWebpackCommonConfig.js#L131-L138) does.

+Note:

-Note: Importing less style is necessary.
+- Importing style from less files is necessary.
 Please specify `style` option of `babel-plugin-import` to be `true`.
+- If you want to override `@icon-url`, the quotes must be contained in value like `"@icon-url": "'your-icon-font-path'"` ([A fix sample](https://github.com/visvadw/dvajs-user-dashboard/pull/2)).

 ### 2) Overriding Less variables (alternative way)